Symmetry of the isotropic Ornstein-Uhlenbeck process in a force field: Symmetries and invariants for the Ornstein-Uhlenbeck process. General features

 As in the discussion about invariants, we note that obviously, solutions to this equation will depend on the assigned functions $F^i(x)$ and on the assigned nonzero real constants $\b_{(i)}$, $\mu_{(i)}$.
 Thus, here too we cannot go any further in full generality.
-We note the same two special cases considered for invariants.